 The manufacturer received notice from the FDA on May 19, 2022 that as a result of the inspection, it is on "official action indicated", or OAI, status.
 This classification resulted from a week-long reinspection of the CMO conducted by the FDA in February 2022 but none of the issues identified by the FDA during the reinspection were specific to the manufacture of VP-102.
 We were also informed by the FDA that it had completed its review of our NDA and product label, there were no open questions on the NDA review, and the VP-102 label was ready to be communicated.
 On June 27, 2022 we held a Type A meeting with the FDA regarding the path forward for the resubmission and potential approval of the NDA for VP-102.
-We expect to re-submit the NDA in the first quarter of 2023.
+During the Type A meeting the FDA indicated that it could not accept the Company's NDA resubmission with Sterling Pharmaceutical Services listed as the primary manufacturer of the bulk solution for VP-102 if Sterling was on OAI status at the time of resubmission.
+Following the FDA's commentary, we selected a new CMO partner to produce the bulk solution, Piramal Pharma Solutions, and the technology transfer process is on-going.
+We expect to re-submit the NDA in the first quarter of 2023